 United Nations Educational, Scientific and Cultural Organization (UNESCO):

-- Culture of Peace
+- Culture of Peace and Non-violence

 - Cultural Diversity

 - Global Alliance for Cultural Diversity